Are we survivors of the sudden past singularity?: Introduction

 Tippler's criterion \cite{tipler} distinguishes between weak and strong spacetime singularities based on whether structures can withstand the tidal forces within them.
 The application of this definition to cosmology has led to the discovery of interesting singular cosmological scenarios.
 Besides obviously strong cosmological singularities like the Big Bang and the Big Rip, weak singularities have been uncovered in various scenarios \cite{barrow,barrow2,nojiri,denkiewicz}.
 These scenarios have distinct behavior of the scale factor, the pressure and the energy density at the time of the singularity.
 It is worth noting that the evolution of the universe can be extended beyond any weak singularity \cite{lazkoz,lazkoz2}.

-The Sudden Future Singularity (SFS), also known as a type II singularity, is a singularity that can occur in a homogeneous and isotropic cosmology described by the FLRW metric \cite{barrow}.
-Type II singularities have also been found in anisotropic cosmological models \cite{barrow2}.
-Unlike most cosmological models, scenarios involving SFS do not assume any specific equation of state.
-Instead, the scale factor is specified as a particular function of time.
-The singularity appears at a finite time and is characterized by the divergence of pressure, while the scale factor and the energy density remain finite.
-Moreover, it has been demonstrated that SFS violates the dominant energy condition only.
-Furthermore, SFS have been suggested as potential sources of dark energy \cite{hoda,denkiewicz2}.
-Type II singularities in cosmological models have been used to demonstrate the scale dependence of perturbation evolution in dark matter and dark energy \cite{denkiewicz3}.
-Until now, type II singularities were assumed to occur at times later than the present moment of the Universe's evolution.
-However, due to the weak character of these singularities, which suggests the possibility of evolution after their occurrence \cite{adam_t}, it is reasonable to introduce cosmological scenarios with type II singularities in the past and to test their viability by fitting them with observational data.
+The Sudden Future Singularity (SFS), commonly referred to as a Type II singularity, emerges in a homogeneous universe described by the FLRW metric \cite{barrow}.
+These singularities have also been identified in anisotropic cosmologies \cite{barrow2}.
+This study focuses on constructing scenarios centered around SFS without relying on a specific equation of state.
+Instead, the scale factor is defined as a unique function of time.
+The singularity manifests at a finite time point, characterized by a divergence in pressure.
+However, both the scale factor and energy density remain constant.
+Notably, the SFS only breaches the dominant energy condition.
+Recent studies have proposed SFS as potential contributors to dark energy \cite{hoda,denkiewicz2}.

+Historically, Type II singularities in cosmological models have been instrumental in illustrating the scale-de\-pen\-dent evolution of perturbations in dark matter and dark energy \cite{denkiewicz3}.
+These singularities were predominantly believed to arise after the current phase of the Universe's evolution.
+However, their mild nature, indicating potential evolution post-occurrence \cite{adam_t}, makes it plausible to introduce cosmological scenarios with past Type II singularities and assess their feasibility against observational data.

+A promising research avenue involves identifying past signatures of such singularities.
+This investigative direction is being actively pursued.
+For instance, in \cite{Odintsov:2022eqm}, the authors delved into the implications of a late-time pressure singularity on the Earth's and solar system's historical trajectory.
+They theorized that the elliptical orbits of planets around the sun and the moon around the Earth might have been subtly influenced by this pressure singularity.
+Such alterations could lead to observable shifts in the Earth's climate and sea levels.
+Additionally, \cite{Odintsov:2022umu} explored the potential impact of a past pressure singularity on the shadows and photon orbits of cosmological supermassive black holes, suggesting that these effects could be discernible for future generations.

+Moreover, the impact of other weak singularities, such as Type IV, on subsequent cosmic evolution has been previously investigated.
+Within the $F(R)$ gravity framework, the concept of Type IV singular bouncing has been analyzed and compared with other bouncing cosmological models \cite{Odintsov:2015zza,Odintsov:2015ynk}.
+This exploration extended to the evolution of inflationary paradigms, emphasizing both inflaton fields and modified gravity theories predicting sudden future singularities, especially Type IV singularities.
+In the broader context of general scalar-tensor cosmologies and models steered by phenomenological equations of state, research has delved into the influence of singularities on cosmological primordial perturbations and Hubble flow parameters \cite{Odintsov:2016plw,Odintsov:2015ynk,Odintsov:2015gba,Odintsov:2015jca,Nojiri:2015wsa,Nojiri:2015fia,Nojiri:2015fra}.

 Our paper is organized as follows.
 In Sec. \ref{sec:sec1}, we present a scenario featuring a type II singularity that occurs during the past evolution of the Universe.
 Next, in Sec. \ref{sec:name2}, we provide details about the data used to constrain the parameters of the model based on the aforementioned scenario.
 Finally, in Sec. \ref{sec:Results}, we present the results of our analysis and draw conclusions about the viability of the proposed model.